jt14den/better-research-software/episodes/06-code-correctness.md

 ### Parameterising tests

-Looking at out new test functions, we may notice that they do not follow the [“Don't Repeat Yourself principle”][dry-principle] which prevents software - including testing code - from becoming repetitive and too long.
+Looking at out new test functions, we may notice that they do not follow the [“Don't Repeat Yourself (DRY) principle”][dry-principle] which prevents software - including testing code - from becoming repetitive and too long.
 In our test code, a small block of code is repeated twice with different input values: